wix-incubator/rdb-histogram/README.md

 * historyInterval - The length in mSec of a single time bucket.
 Defaults to 15000 - 15 seconds.
 * historyLength - The number of time buckets to use.
 Defaults to 4 time buckets.
-* minBucket - The minimal value, that anything under this value is considered as part of a single minimum bucket.
+* minValue - The minimal value, that anything under this value is considered as part of a single minimum bucket.
 Defaults to 1.
 * mainScale - The number of buckets used between each scale (1..10).
 The default value of 5 ensures 40% (10^(1/5)) accuracy (before considering subScale).
 * subScale - The number of sub-buckets used to breakdown an interesting bucket (a bucket that has one of the percentiles in the output statistics).
     The default value of 5 ensures accuracy of about 10% (10^(1/25)).